“Ironic, isn’t it?” Shawn said.

 After our teacher finished introducing the contest and reading the book, she said she would give more details and let us sign up for the contest during lunchtime later that day.
 Everyone was excited, thrilled at the notion of being published authors at the tender age of 9 or 10.

 Lunchtime rolled around.
 My classmates and I got our lunches.
 As soon as they got their trays, they sat down to eat; my class filled up to five tables.
-Then, a teacher or the school vice principal announced that our teacher called us to go upstairs.
+Then, a teacher or the school vice principal announced that Mrs. Tobias has called us to go upstairs.
 Apparently, there was huge interest; all five tables had a mass exodus.
 Well, four of them were empty.
 As for the fifth table, guess who was the only one who sat there?
 Yes, yours truly, who at the time didn’t care about being immortalized in the literary world.

 That was pretty early in my fourth grade school year.
 By the end of that year, I would have written a poem for a show-and-tell presentation that set me on my path to becoming a writer.
 Heck, I am a writer because I write.

-“Isn’t it Ironic, don’t you think?”
+“Isn’t it ironic, don’t you think?”

 Teresa Edmond-Sargeant is an Orlando, FL-based poet, author and former reporter originally from northern New Jersey.
 During her time as a journalist, she won two NJ Press Association awards.
 She is the author of her debut poetry book, “How Fate’s Confusion Connects” and a short story ebook “Eve the First”, now available on Amazon Kindle.